ananduashok/ML-Project/README.md

 ## Conclusion

 This project demonstrates how to build and evaluate regression models to predict car prices based on various features.
-The Random Forest Regressor was identified as the best performing model, and hyper
+The Random Forest Regressor was identified as the best performing model.